Trench mouth is an oral infection that causes swelling, inflammation, and ulcers in the gums. Painful, bleeding gums also characterize the condition.

 You should also avoid tobacco products, including cigarettes, and irritants like spicy foods.

 If you suffer from trench mouth, you need to visit a dentist or dental hygienist to have your teeth professionally cleaned.
-Many people are hesitant to have the teeth cleaning for fear that the gums are too sore.
+Many people are hesitant to have their teeth cleaned for fear that the gums are too sore.
 Your dentist can offer various ways to prevent pain during your cleaning.
-A professional clean is the only treatment that will effectively remove all of the bacterial buildup caused by trench mouth.
+Professional cleaning is the only treatment that will effectively remove all of the bacterial buildup caused by trench mouth.